Timeline of the rise and fall of the Islamic State group

 Oct.
 17 — SDF takes full control of Raqqa after months of heavy bombardment that devastates the city.

-September-December —Syrian government forces, backed by Russian air power and Iranian forces, recapture IS territory on the western bank of the Euphrates River, seizing the cities of Deir el-Zour, Mayadin and Boukamal on the border with Iraq.
+September-December —Syrian government forces, backed by Russian air power and Iranian forces, recapture IS territory on the western bank of the Euphrates, seizing the cities of Deir el-Zour, Mayadin and Boukamal on the border with Iraq.

 2018

 Aug.
-23 — IS leader al-Baghdadi resurfaces in his first purported audio recording in almost a year; he urges followers to “persevere” and continue fighting.
+23 — IS leader al-Baghdadi resurfaces in his first purported audio recording in almost a year, and he urges followers to continue fighting.

 Sept.
-10 — SDF launches a ground offensive, backed by U.S.-led coalition airstrikes, to take the last territory held by IS in Syria’s eastern province of Deir el-Zour.
+10 — SDF launches a ground offensive, backed by U.S.-led airstrikes, to take the last territory held by IS in Syria’s eastern province of Deir el-Zour.

 2019